Figure Posing Guide

 - Legs are tight and flexed with knees slightly turned out to show quad sweeps and hip flexors

-- As with front pose, feet are either completely together or one slightly in front of the other while pointing off to the side.
+- As with the figure front pose, feet are either completely together or one slightly in front of the other while pointing off to the side.
 If you chose to place one in front, I recommend the front foot to show a bit of calf muscle and hamstring.

 - Chest is lifted and delts are flexed with arms tight and to your sides